 To check out our full tour schedule, click here.

-Outdoor movies take place all around DC after dark in the summer and going into Autumn.
+Outdoor movies take place all around DC after dark in the summer.

 Bring a blanket and some snacks and sit back and enjoy the show.

-For a complete schedule of films, dates, and locations, visit here.
+For a complete schedule of films, dates, and locations, visit these sites:

 DC is loaded with free things to do!
 A lot of the items we've listed in other sections like the Adams Morgan Day and H Street Festival are 100% free to attend.